AAA3A-AAA3A/AAA3A-cogs/docs/cog_tickettool.rst

 About this cog
 --------------

-A cog to manage a ticket system!
+A cog to manage a tickets system!

 --------
 Commands
 --------

-Here are all the commands included in this cog (45):
+Here are all the commands included in this cog (46):

 * ``[p]settickettool``
  Configure TicketTool for your server.